-A. The court need not follow the procedures outlined in this rule where there is clear evidence that a settlement conference will not resolve the matter.

-B. If a matter is set for a contested hearing, the court may order the parties and their counsel to appear at a settlement conference, and may schedule dates for both the settlement conference and the hearing.
+- A. The court need not follow the procedures outlined in this rule where there is clear evidence that a settlement conference will not resolve the matter. - B. If a matter is set for a contested hearing, the court may order the parties and their counsel to appear at a settlement conference, and may schedule dates for both the settlement conference and the hearing.
 (The hearing will proceed as scheduled only if the matter does not settle.)
-HHSA social workers may be on telephone stand-by.
-Unless expressly excused by the court, if any other party fails to appear at the settlement conference, the court may issue a bench warrant for that party.

-C. Before the settlement conference, each attorney must conduct a comprehensive interview with his or her client, and make any further investigations that he or she deems necessary to ascertain the facts.

-D. At the settlement conference, the attorney for each party must be prepared to discuss the legal and factual issues and must negotiate the case in good faith.
-Each attorney must be prepared to submit, if appropriate:

-1. a list of issues to be litigated;

-2. a list of proposed documentary evidence;

-- 3. a list of intended witnesses; - 4. a written request for judicial notice (Evid.
-Code, § 450 et seq.);

-5. a list of stipulated evidence which will be presented at the time of trial.

-E. If a matter is not resolved at the settlement conference, the court will address pretrial issues.
+HHSA social workers or their supervisors may be on telephone stand-by for the settlement conference.
+Unless expressly excused by the court, if any other party fails to appear at the settlement conference, the court may issue a bench warrant for that party. - C. Before the settlement conference, each attorney must conduct a comprehensive interview with his or her client, and make any further investigations that he or she deems necessary to ascertain the facts. - D. At the settlement conference, the attorney for each party must be prepared to discuss the legal and factual issues and must negotiate the case in good faith.
+Each self-represented party and attorney must be prepared to submit to the court and provide to each other self-represented party and attorney: - 1. a list of issues to be litigated; - 2. a list of proposed documentary evidence; - 3. a list of intended witnesses; - 4. a written request for judicial notice (Evid.
+Code, § 450 et seq.); - 5. a list of stipulated evidence which will be presented at the time of trial. - E. If a matter is not resolved at the settlement conference, the court will address pretrial issues.
 Counsel should be prepared to submit pretrial worksheets addressing the issues described in rule 6.1.8B.
 (Adopted 1/1/1997; Renum.
 7/1/2001; Rev. 1/1/2002; Renum.
-1/1/2006)
+1/1/2006; Rev. 1/1/2010; Rev. 1/1/2016)